-To Here Knows When: mbv and MBV by Andrew Gunn
+To Here Knows When—mbv and MBV

-Two things I never thought would happen:
+Two things that, as a teenager in the 90s, I never thought would happen:

 1) I’d get to see seminal shoegazing quartet My Bloody Valentine in concert;

 2) I’d be able to listen to a new MBV album on something called “YouTube” whilst remembering the above-mentioned concert.

 Glasgow Barrowlands, 2 July 2008.
 The gig was amazing, and almost made up for me being too unborn to ever see The Velvet Underground.
 Feed Me With Your Kiss is a personal favourite, but of course everybody was waiting for the legendary You Made Me Realise.
 On Loveless it’s an album track with an unremarkable sonic interlude.
 Live, it’s a fearful, very very loud sustained electronic noise known not unreasonably as the “holocaust section”.